cozy/cozy-stack/docs/apps.md

 }
 ```

-### Contexts
+### Routes

-A context is a route that serves a folder.
-It can have an index, which is an
+A route make the mapping between the requested paths and the files.
+It can
-HTML file, with a token injected on it that identify both the application and
+have an index, which is an HTML file, with a token injected on it that
-the context.
-This token must be used with the user cookies to use the services
+identify both the application.
+This token must be used with the user cookies
-of the cozy-stack.
+to use the services of the cozy-stack.

 By default, a route can be only visited by the authenticated owner of the
 instance where the app is installed.
-But a context can be marked as public.
+But a route can be marked as public.
 In that case, anybody can visit the route.

 For example, an application can offer an administration interface on `/admin`,